Heublein Tower: Construction

-Designed by Smith and Bassette to survive 100 mph winds, and built by T. R. Fox and Son in 1914, the Heublein Tower served as Gilbert Heublein's summer home and retreat.
-Smith and Bassette also designed the north and south wings of Governor's Mansion in 1916.
-Truly an architectural marvel, Mr. Heublein modeled this structure after buildings in his native homeland of Bavaria.
-Standing 165 ft tall and situated 1000 ft above the Farmington Valley, one can see for several dozen miles in all directions from the top floor observation lounge.
+The Heublein Tower was designed by Smith and Bassette to survive 100 mph winds, and built by T. R. Fox and Son in 1914.
+It served as Gilbert Heublein's summer home and retreat.
+Smith and Bassette also designed the north and south wings of the Governor's Mansion in 1916.

+Heublein modeled this structure after buildings in his native Bavaria.
+It stands 165 ft tall, situated 1000 ft above the Farmington Valley.
+One can see for several dozen miles in all directions from the top floor observation lounge.

 The structure consists of a steel frame of 12 in girders anchored into the bedrock of the mountain ridge.
 The four columns in the four corners extend up to the second level and are made of reinforced concrete.
-A system of cross-girder braces adds strength to the shaft and cross-beams support the floors.
+A system of cross-girder braces adds strength to the shaft, and cross-beams support the floors.
 It is also the site of the first home elevator in Connecticut.